M.Sc. in Environmental Science, The Ohio State University, Columbus, Ohio, 2015.

 Nall received his M.Sc. in Environmental Science from OSU in August of 2015.
 His Master’s thesis research focused on evaluating the impact of various amendments on soil properties and agronomic productivity in Guyana, South America.
 During his time in Guyana, in the summer of 2014, Nall participated in a graduate internship with the Inter-American Institute for Cooperation on Agriculture – Guyana as a USDA-IICA-HACU Research Fellow.
-In addition, Nall was a GTA for the Introduction to Soil Science Lab (ENR 3001) in SENR and a GRA with C-MASC for the duration of his Master’s at OSU.

-Prior to coming to OSU, Nall was at Florida International University (FIU) where he obtained his B.Sc. in Environmental Studies with focus on Agroecology.
-He was heavily involved in the Agroecology Program at FIU and was fully funded for his undergraduate studies with a grant as a USDA Multicultural Scholar.
-Nall furthermore participated in internships and undergraduate research at the USDA-ARS – SHRS in Miami and was actively involved at the FIU Organic Garden on the school’s campus.
+Prior to coming to OSU, Nall attended Florida International University (FIU) where he obtained his B.Sc. in Environmental Studies with focus on Agroecology.
+While there, Nall was actively involved in the FIU Agroecology Program and was fully funded as an undergraduate with a grant as a USDA Multicultural Scholar.
+Nall participated in internships and undergraduate research at the USDA-ARS Sub-Tropical Horticulture Research Station in Miami and was actively involved at the FIU Organic Garden on the school’s campus.

 - Soil amendment use in an agricultural context